gnosis/GECO/WalletConnect Microgrant/KnownOrigin-application.md

 - Avg daily users, last 30 days (Google Analytics) - approx 60-100

 ### How long will you need to integrate a Gnosis Safe compatible WalletConnect integration?
-> I have not looked to closely into whats required but I think I will need approx 2-3 weeks to fit in the dev time to integrate Gnosis safe and enable wallet connect.
+> I estimate I will need approx 2-3 weeks to fit in the dev time to integrate Gnosis safe and enable wallet connect.
+> Out frontend is built in VueJs, I have seen a react component for Gnosis Safe so maybe at the end we will be able to release an official VueJS library as well.

 ### Does your Dapp use message signing?
 > Yes, unfortunately we use message signing for two things: